Latent Association Mining in Binary Data: Abstract

 \section{Abstract}

-We consider the problem of identifying groups of mutually associated variables in moderate or high dimensional data.
-In many cases, ordinary Pearson correlation provides useful information concerning the linear relationship between variables.
-However, for binary data, ordinary correlation may lose power and may lack interpretability.
-In this paper, we develop and investigate a new method called Latent Association Mining in Binary Data (LAMB).
-The LAMB method is built on the assumption that the binary observations represent a random thresholding of a latent continuous variable that may have a complex correlation structure.
-We consider a new measure of association, latent correlation, that is designed to assess association in the underlying continuous variable, without bias due to the mediating effects of the thresholding procedure.
-The full LAMB procedure makes use of iterative hypothesis testing to identify groups of latently correlated variables.
-LAMB is shown to improve power over existing methods in simulated settings, to be computationally efficient for large datasets, and to uncover new meaningful results from common real data types.
+We consider the problem of identifying stable sets of mutually associated features in moderate or high-dimensional binary data.
+In this context we develop and investigate a method called Latent Association Mining for Binary Data (LAMB).
+The LAMB method is based on a simple threshold model in which the observed binary values represent a random thresholding of a latent continuous vector that may have a complex association structure.
+We consider a measure of latent association that quantifies association in the latent continuous vector without bias due to the random thresholding.
+The LAMB method uses an iterative testing based search procedure to identify stable sets of mutually associated features.
+We compare the LAMB method with several competing methods on artificial binary-valued datasets and two real count-valued datasets.
+The LAMB method detects meaningful associations in these datasets.
+In the case of the count-valued datasets, associations detected by the LAMB method are based only on information about whether the counts are zero or non-zero, and is competitive with methods that have access to the full count data.